Volkswagen Passat: Passat Lingyu (China, 2005–2011)

-Passat NMS (North America and China; 2011–present)
+Passat NMS (North America and China, 2011–present)

 The Passat branched into two models starting from 2011: one marketed in Europe, right-hand drive markets, and in China as the Magotan, and the other known as the Passat NMS that is manufactured for the North American and Chinese market.
 The NMS is more downscale compared to the European Passat to achieve a lower price point and penetrate the mainstream mid-size sedan market.
 The Passat NMS model was split again in 2019 as the Chinese version moved on to the MQB platform, while the North American model continued to use its same platform.

 Known as the New Midsize Sedan (NMS) before its unveiling in January 2011, this model was designed for the North American market, replacing the B6 Passat sedan and wagon.
 At its introduction, the Passat NMS was part of Volkswagen Group's strategy to sell over 800,000 vehicles per year in the North American market.
 The Passat NMS is marketed in the North America, South Korea, Middle East, and China, with no plans for a wagon/estate version.
 North American, Middle Eastern and South Korean models are manufactured at its Chattanooga Assembly Plant.

 In China, the new model is built by SAIC-Volkswagen in its Nanjing factory and is marketed as a more upscale model with some interior and exterior differences to the North American model, such as wood-trimmed steering wheel, rear air vents, and LED accented headlights.
 It was sold alongside models such as the long-wheelbase version of the European Passat known as the Magotan and a B5 Passat-based Passat Lingyu.

-Facelift (North America; 2019)
+Facelift (North America, 2019)

 A revised Passat for the North American market was released in 2019 as a 2020 model.
 The 2020 Volkswagen Passat NMS featured revised styling and added standard safety and technology features, which include a suite of standard driver assistance technologies and a 6.33-inch glass-covered touchscreen infotainment system with next-generation VW CarNet 4G LTE in-vehicle telematics.
-The 2019 features a carryover 174-horsepower, 2.0-liter TSI I4 gasoline engine and six-speed automatic transmission.
+The 2019 features a carryover 174-horsepower, 2.0-litre TSI I4 petrol engine and six-speed automatic transmission.
 Following the 2022 model year, Volkswagen discontinued the Passat in North America due to slow sales.

-Magotan (China; 2005–present)
+Magotan (China, 2005–present)

-In China, the European version Passat is sold as the VW Magotan, produced by FAW-Volkswagen.
-The current model, sold since 2016 is based on the B8 version of the European Passat, but with a lengthened wheelbase.
+In China, the European version Passat is sold as the VW Magotan from the B6 generation, produced by FAW-Volkswagen.
+The previous model, sold since 2024 is based on the B9 version of the European Passat.